atomicdata-dev/atomic-server/CONTRIBUTE.md

 - Visit your `localhost` in your locally running `atomic-data-browser` instance: (e.g. `http://localhost:5173/app/show?subject=http%3A%2F%2Flocalhost`)
 - use `cargo watch -- cargo run` to automatically recompile `atomic-server` when you push new assets using `pmpm build-server` in `atomic-data-browser`.
 This can be useful if you're debugging specific features that you can't reproduce while the front-end is hosted in vite.

+## Compilation using Earthly

+There are `earthfile`s in `browser` and in `atomic-server`.
+These can be used by Earthly to build all steps, including a full docker image.

+- Make sure `earthly` is installed
+- `earthly --org ontola -P --satellite henk --artifact +e2e/test-results +pipeline`
+- `earthly --org ontola -P --satellite henk --artifact +build-server/atomic-server ./output/atomicserver`

 ## Improve local compilation speed

 - Use the [`mold`](https://github.com/rui314/mold) linker + create a `.cargo/config.toml` and add `[build] rustflags = ["-C", "link-arg=-fuse-ld=lld"]`
 - Note: this is primarily for development on linux systems, as mold for macOS requires a paid license